Atlas975/Notes/MediaCoding/Filters/EdgeDetectionFilters/Laplacian_edge_detector.md

 ___
 # Laplacian edge detector
 - An edge detection operator that computes the second-order derivative of an image, summing up the second derivatives in all directions
 - Due to its nature of measuring the second derivative, the filter is highly sensitive to noise.
-It often requires preprocessing, like applying a Gaussian blur, to mitigate this sensitivity
+It often requires preprocessing, like applying a Gaussian blur to mitigate this sensitivity

 ![[Pasted image 20240321180926.png|450|450]]